 boolean ok = rx.isValid("carol@sub.example.net");

-• The core regex in `EmailValidator` and `RegexValidator` fails to implement the full RFC grammar.
-This loose, blacklist-driven approach incorrectly validates broken addresses while it rejects some legal edge cases, which creates inconsistent results.
+- The core regex is an outdated blacklist that fails to implement the full RFC grammar.
+This flaw means the `isValid` method incorrectly validates broken addresses while rejecting some legal edge cases, which creates inconsistent results as standards evolve.

-• The default validator accidentally permits non-ASCII characters because its pattern lacks positive rules.
-This makes it impossible to enforce a clear "ASCII-only" policy without custom code to wrap the `isValid` method.
+- The validator accidentally permits non-ASCII characters because its pattern lacks positive rules.
+This makes it impossible to enforce specific ASCII-only or internationalization policies without custom code, a limitation present in the default `getInstance` implementation.

 Validate Emails with Abstract API